13 Visualising data with ggplot2

 In Figure 13.4 we may now notice that data has been plotted

-as points (due to the geometry we used geom_point
+as points (due to the geometry we used geom_point) as soon as we added

-another layer of function ggplot()
+another layer of function ggplot() using a + sign in the earlier

 code.
 Using the code above, we have actually plotted the relationship

-) and mileage in miles per gallon
+between weight of the vehicle (wt) and mileage in miles per gallon

-) of the vehicles available in mpg
+(mpg) of the vehicles available in mpg dataset.

 We could have plotted the data as box-plot if we had used another

-here.
+geometry say geom_boxplot here.
 Refer Figure 13.5.

 ggplot(data = mtcars, mapping = aes(y = wt)) +